goong-io/GoongGeocoder-Swift/README.md

 ## Usage

 You will need a [Goong API KEY](https://account.goong.io) in order to use the API.
-If you’re already using the [Goong Maps SDK for iOS](https://docs.goong.io/ios/guide/), GoongGeocoder.swift automatically recognizes your access token, as long as you’ve placed it in the `GoongAccessToken` key of your application’s Info.plist file.

 ### Autocomplete UI